 Bring Your Students

-The educational objective of the Trent House School Program is to provide students with a basic understanding of the differences between everyday life in the early eighteenth century and the lifestyles children are familiar with in today’s world.
-This is achieved through presentation and discussion about the life and times of William Trent, his family, and enslaved servants.
+The educational objective of the Trent House School Tour Program is to provide students with a basic understanding of the everyday life of the household of an elite family in the early 18th century and to compare the customs and practices of the time with lifestyles children are familiar with in their own world.

 Group size: